exotel/ExoVerify/README.md

 This repository contains code of a sample android application where the Exotel nOTP SDK is implemented.

-Steps to get the code working:
-* You will need to get the AAR file by contacting us at hello@exotel.in.
-You will also receive the credentials for using the nOTP library.
-* Add the AAR file to the app/libs folder.
-* You can add credentials to the variables declared in the MainActivity.java
+Note: You need to add credentials to the variables declared in the MainActivity.java to get the code working

 ### Overview
 Verify user’s mobile number quickly and seamlessly using nOTP verification library (Android only).